Worth the price of admission

 And it's still going.
 Epic continues to update the game at a prodigious rate, changing the map, the guns, the skins, the emotes, the core mechanics, basically everything on a regular basis.
 At its core Fortnite is still a battle royale with a building component, but Epic's live-service treatment is the real story here.

 For a while it seemed like the battle royale genre had cemented around Fortnite and Playerunknown's Battlegrounds, and that no newcomer could break through.
-Then Respawn surprise-released Apex Legends in February and it became an overnight success.
+Then Respawn surprise-released Apex Legends in February of 2019 and it became an overnight success.

 At its core this is easily Fortnite's stiffest competition, introducing a respawn mechanic (heh) to the battle royale genre, as well as a "ping" system that let players call out weapons and enemies without actually using a microphone—both quickly "borrowed" by Fortnite.
 Apex also integrated elements of the hero-shooter genre, with healers, tanks, ultra-mobile robots, and so on, which gave it more personality than the bevy of PUBG clones.